 Based on the experience of our oil analysis department, the port authority officials determined that the target cleanliness level for the straddle carriers and lift trucks should be 14/11 and 15/13 respectively, the difference reflecting, among other conditions, the higher operating pressure of the straddle carriers.

-The first test results revealed particle counts for the straddle carriers of 20/15 and 20/16 the lift trucks came in at 21/15 and 21 /16.
-We estimated that the life of the hydraulic systems could be extended by three and a half times on the lift trucks and four to five times on the straddle carriers by reducing the amount of particulate contamination.
+The first test results revealed particle counts for the straddle carriers of 20/15 and 20/16, and the lift trucks came in at 21/15 and 21 /16.
+We estimated the life of the hydraulic systems could be extended by three-and-a-half times on the lift trucks and four to five times on the straddle carriers by reducing the amount of particulate contamination.